ohdongha/OrthNet/README.md

 ---
 ## Preparing input files
-CLfinder-OrthNet accept three inputs  1. gene model coordinates (genome annotation), 2. within-species paralog groups, and 3. between species "best-hit" pairs for all pair of genomes
+CLfinder-OrthNet accept three inputs: 1. gene model coordinates (genome annotation), 2. within-species paralog groups, and 3. between species "best-hit" pairs for all pair of genomes
 ### ProjectID and list of genomes
 *ProjectID.list* includes all *GenomeIDs* that you want to compare, one per line.
 I recommend *GenomeIDs* to be simple (2~5 alphanumeric) and *ProjectID* to be unique by adding date or time-stamp.
-For example, below, *180101_crucifers* will be the *ProjectID* to compare six crucifer genomes included in the original article (https://doi.org/10.1101/236299):
+For example, below, *180101_crucifers* will be the *ProjectID* to compare six crucifer genomes included in the first CLfinder-OrthNet article (https://doi.org/10.1101/236299):
 ```
 echo 'Aly Ath Cru Esa Sir Spa' | tr ' ' '\n' > 180101_Crucifers.list
 ```

 ### Input #1: gene model coordinates (genome annotation)
-For each genome, coordinates of representative gene models were parsed from genome annotations in *.gtf* format.
+For each genome, coordinates of representative gene models are parsed from genome annotations in *.gtf* format.
 The parsed file will have strand, coordinates, number of exons, and length of the mRNA and CDS (ORF), one gene model per line.

 1. If genome annotation is in _.gff_ or _.gff3_ format, convert it to _.gtf_:
 	```